February 7, 2020

 With Back to School in 2020, Renaissance will add a new set of measures to our industry-leading assessments of reading and mathematics.
-Teachers and schools will be able to select Star CBM, which provides curriculum-based measures of reading and mathematics for kindergarten through grade 3.
+Teachers and schools will be able to select Star CBM, which provides curriculum-based measures of reading in grades K–6 and mathematics in grades K–3.

 In this post, I’d like to address the three questions we hear most commonly when we’re discussing Star CBM with educators:

 - How do curriculum-based measures fit into a teacher’s or program’s assessment and instruction?

 - Why did Renaissance decide to develop curriculum-based measures for reading and mathematics?